This modifier spins or rotates the particles.

 In this mode, particles will be affected if they come into the field of effect of the modifier.
 X-Particle Actions have no effect on the modifier in this mode.

 In this mode, the modifier will only act on a particle when told to do so by an Action.
 Until that point, the particle will not be affected, but once activated for a particular particle, the modifier will continue to influence it as long as it is in the field of effect of the modifier.
 The modifier's effect on a particle can be halted by means of another Action, if desired.

 This modifier has two modes of operation.
-The default is 'Spin' and with this selected it will behave as it did in previous versions of X-Particles.
+The default is 'Spin' and with this selected particles will be spun - that is, their rotation is not fixed but changes each frame.
 The other mode is 'Rotate' which as it name suggests does not spin a particle but rotates it to a specified value.